konnov/bymc/bymc/doc/tutorial.md

  The steps between the lines `****** LOOP ******` and `************` show the loop of the discovered lasso.
 Since it is a counterexample to liveness, it has the shape of a lasso.
 In case of safety, there will be no loop part.

- ### Checking safety and liveness of Parametric Promela code
+### Checking safety and liveness of algorithms in Parametric Promela

  To verify a threshold-guarded distributed algorithm in Parametric Promela, one runs ByMC similar to the case of threshold automata: